-Many among us have solitude they ever wanted or sought.
+Many among us have solitude they never wanted or sought.
 Remember the life that Anna lived before God in the Book of Luke (chapter 2)?
 From her early widowhood, far pre-dating convent life as we know it, she “worshipped God day and night with fastings and prayers.”
 Without leaving home, without quitting our jobs, we pay attention to her example.
 We start small, and because we are a cyber monastery, each one of us will progress as the Lord leads.
 He is, after all, the goal of our vocation.

 For those of you who find yourselves suddenly and tragically alone, or still alone, still single after years of waiting for the joys of marriage to be yours, you aren’t forgotten.
 You’re not alone in Christ, by His promise, and that is a reality we will celebrate continually!
-Each of us, married, single, divorced, or widowed, as am I, must live out our faith in the cloister of our own hearts.
+Each of us, married, single, divorced, incarcerated, or widowed, as am I, must live out our faith in the cloister of our own hearts.
 That is what Cor Unum Abbey is all about.
 We are marketplace monastics, alone together.
 “One thing have we desired of the Lord; that will we seek after . . . that we may dwell in the house of the Lord all the days of our lives, to behold His beauty, and to inquire in His temple.”
 (Psalm 27:4)

 Welcome, with all my heart.
 May you find the love of God in depths of joy and purpose and comfort that leave you breathless, only wanting more ….